Linux Tutorials - Herong's Tutorial Examples

 ∟File Systems

-Provides introductions and tutorial on Linux file systems.
-Topics include 'df' to see disk free spaces of mounted file systems; 'mount' to connect to USB drive file systems; 'fdisk' to list partitions and file system types; 'dd' to copy data and test I/O speed; 'hdparm' to manage hard disk parameters; install 'ntfs-3g' and 'cifs-utils' to support Windows NTFS and shared folders.
+This chapter provides introductions and tutorial on Linux file systems.
+Topics include 'df' to see disk free spaces of mounted file systems; 'mount' to access USB drive file systems; 'fdisk' to list partitions and file system types; 'dd' to copy data and test I/O speed; 'hdparm' to manage hard disk parameters; install 'ntfs-3g', 'cifs-utils', 'nfs-utils' to support Windows NTFS/shared folders and Linux NFS.

 "df" - Display Free Space of File System